junxit/us-congress-bills-113/metadata.md

 - 2013-04-09 — Message on Senate action sent to the House.
 - 2013-04-09 — Received in the House.
 - 2013-04-09 — Referred to the House Committee on House Administration.
+- 2013-05-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-05-14 — Considered as unfinished business. (consideration: CR H2587-2588)
+- 2013-05-14 — Considered under suspension of the rules. (consideration: CR H2584-2586)
+- 2013-05-14 — DEBATE - The House proceeded with forty minutes of debate on S. Con.
+Res.
+10.
+- 2013-05-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-05-14 — Mrs. Miller (MI) moved to suspend the rules and agree to the resolution.
+- 2013-05-14 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 146). (text: CR H2584)
+- 2013-05-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 146).(text: CR H2584)